 There are many companies that offer travel agency-type services to those considering healthcare abroad.
 If you’ll feel safer with an extra level of organisational support, consider engaging a medical tourism operator.

 Finally, consider the whole cost of seeking treatment abroad.
-The treatment fees might be cheaper, but after factoring in flights and accommodation, would it still be financially wise?
+While medical treatment overseas might be cheaper, but after factoring in flights and accommodation, would it still be financially wise?

 Double check your medical coverage

-Generally, standard health and travel insurance plans do not cover overseas elective medical treatments.
-Local health insurance likely won’t cover you for heading overseas to have a procedure done, but a local plan with international health benefits might.
+Generally, standard health and travel insurance plans do not cover elective surgery and medical treatment overseas.
+Local health insurance likely won’t cover you for heading to another country to have a procedure done, but a local plan with international health benefits might.
 Go through your policy document carefully to find out if your plan covers medical tourism.
 If not, we recommend getting a specific plan designed for medical tourists.
+Pacific Prime CXA offers a variety of comprehensive personal, family and international medical plans with an array of benefits.
+Keep yourself updated on the latest global insurance trends by reading Pacific Prime CXA’s State of Health Insurance Report.

 Written in collaboration with: